-The midwestern state of Ohio is one of the best places in the U.S. to start a business.
-In 2010, the state was named the second-best place in the country to start a business by Site Selection magazine.
-Its economy is in the top 10 wealthiest in the U.S., making it an economic powerhouse.
+The midwestern state of Ohio is one of the best places in the U.S. to start a small business with the Ohio Secretary of State.
+This state was named the second-best place in the country to start a business by Site Selection magazine.
+Its economy is in the top 10 wealthiest in the U.S., making Ohio an economic powerhouse.

 Ohio also boasts a business-friendly tax system and has many policies aimed at helping small businesses.
 Major industries in the state include finance, manufacturing, biotechnology, trade, transportation, healthcare and education.